 MediumSecurity trust policy and it will stop the bundler from installing any

 gems that have signatures that cannot be verified.
 Make sure that you commit

 HighSecurity is very desirable, if you can manage that.
 But it might not be

 very practical, because there are quite a few well know gems that not signed.

 For more information read RubyGems signing document.
 Keep in mind that just because a certain gem is cryptographically signed, doesn’t mean it’s not a malicious gem and vice versa.
 Try to avoid installing unnecessary gems and do your research before introducing new gems to your application.

 Add bundler audit test

-Run following command as a daily security job and make sure you get proper notifications if this job fails.
+Run the following command as a daily security job and make sure you have notifications set if this job fails.

 bundle audit check --update